The problem of metal being stolen and sold for scrap has taken a new twist.

 First it was copper cable being ripped from beside railway tracks, then it was metal gully covers being pinched from roads.
 And now steel litter bins are being stolen from pavements.

-Those thefts form part of a wider picture that has seen 72 steel rubbish bins, worth £220 each, stolen from across north Kirklees in just four weeks, costing Kirklees Council about £16,000 to replace them.
+Those thefts form part of a wider picture that has seen 72 steel rubbish bins, worth £220 each, stolen from across north Kirklees in just four weeks, costing Kirklees Council about £16,000 to

 Today Bradford Council revealed that it had not been hit as hard by bin thefts as neighbouring Kirklees.